mengqvist/AGADIR/README.md

 Structure: STC  STC---He---He---He---He---STC  STC  STC  STC  STC  STC  STC  STC  STC  STC  STC
 Index:     0    1     2    3    4    5    6    7    8    9    10   11   12   13   14   15   16
 ```

+For predicting the helical propensity of a sequence, the model uses the partition function, which is the sum of the probabilities of all possible helix conformations of the sequence; the model iterates over all possible i, j pairs and calculates the partition function for each.
+The helical propensity is then the probability of the helical conformation divided by the partition function.

 ## Installation